Updated on 10 November 2020

 Reading time: 2 minutes

-The seaside resort of Arromanches-les-Bains is inextricably linked with the liberation of western Europe after D-Day.
+The seaside resort of Arromanches-les-Bains is inextricably linked with the liberation of western Europe following D-Day.
 Along with the staggeringly large concrete blocks remaining from the Mulberry Harbour towed over from Britain in June 1944, war museums bring the massive Allied operations here back to life.
 Today, Arromanches-les-Bains is a popular seaside resort.

 A MOVING PLACE